 Dried fruit is also quite nutritious while being extremely calorically dense, which is great for us skinny guys who are having a hard time eating enough calories to gain weight.
 (If that’s you, here’s our article about how to eat more calories.)

 Why Do Some Bodybuilders Avoid Sugar While Bulking?

 If someone is overweight, then anything that’s causing weight gain is unhealthy.
 Sugar, especially if it’s heavily refined, can thus be a problem.
 However, when someone is skinny, the situation is reversed, and foods that help us gain weight can actually be quite helpful.
 As a result, it’s often quite effective to bulk up on a diet that’s rich in fruit, fruit smoothies, and dried fruit.
-And, as we mentioned above, some processed sugar—so long as it makes up no more than 10% of your diet—probably won’t hurt.
+And, as we mentioned above, some processed sugar probably won’t hurt either.

 Still, some experts believe that even the sugar found in fruits can be a problem.
 For example, there’s a famous study conducted by Robert Lustig that found that adding 150 calories of sugar per day increased the risk of developing diabetes by 1%.
 Keep in mind that this study had the participants adding in 150 calories, bringing the participants into a slight calorie surplus and causing them to gain body fat.

 To put that into perspective, obesity increases the risk of developing diabetes by 9900%.
 A meta-analysis of all these studies concluded that it’s a calorie surplus that contributes most to fat gain, and that it’s gaining fat that contributes the most to the risk of developing diabetes.
 If we’re bulking up by gaining muscle rather than fat, the effect would be quite different.

 On a more positive note, another study found that 150 minutes of exercise per week combined with a slight calorie deficit resulted in a 58% reduction in the risk of developing diabetes.